 Check validity and Read Data File Standard for Flow Cytometry filename Character of length 1: filename transformation An character string that defines the type of transformation.
 Valid values are linearize (default), linearize-with-PnG-scaling, or scale.
 The linearize transformation applies the appropriate power transform to the data.
-The linearize-with-PnG-scaling transformation applies the appropriate power transform for parameters stored on log scale, and also a linear scaling transformation based on the 'gain' (FCS \PnG keywords) for parameters stored on a linear scale.
+The linearize-with-PnG-scali transformation applies the appropriate power transform for parameters stored on log scale, and also a linear scaling transformation based on the 'gain' (FCS \\$PnG keywords) for parameters stored on a linear scale.
 The scale transformation scales all columns to \$[0,10^decades]\$. defaulting to decades=0 as in the FCS4 specification.
 A logical can also be used: TRUE is equal to linearize and FALSE(or NULL) corresponds to no transformation.
-Also when the transformation will be used.
+Also when the transformation keyword of the FCS header is set to "custom" or "applied", no transformation will be used.